feifeiobama/Awesome-Continual-Learning/README.md

 * (ECCV 22) CoSCL: Cooperation of Small Continual Learners is Stronger Than a Big One
 * (CVPR 23) Bilateral Memory Consolidation for Continual Learning
 * (ICCV 23) Growing a Brain with Sparsity-Inducing Generation for Continual Learning
+* (ICLR 24) Divide and Not Forget: Ensemble of Selectively Trained Experts in Continual Learning

 ### Expansion